The Patent Litigation Law Review: Ireland

 The plaintiff must give an undertaking in damages in the event that he or she should fail at trial.
 This is an undertaking that, if the injunction is granted but is subsequently found to have been wrongly given, the plaintiff will compensate the defendant for any losses incurred as a result of the injunction.

-- making, offering, putting on the market or using a product which is the subject matter of the patent, or importing or stocking the product for those purposes;
+- making, offering, putting on the market or using a product that is the subject matter of the patent, or importing or stocking the product for those purposes;

-- offering, putting on the market, using or importing, or stocking for those purposes, the product obtained directly by a process which is the subject-matter of the patent.38
+- offering, putting on the market, using or importing, or stocking for those purposes, the product obtained directly by a process which is the subject matter of the patent.40

-[T]he extent of the protection conferred by a patent or a patent application shall be determined by the claims; nevertheless, the description and drawings shall be used to interpret the claims.40
+[T]he extent of the protection conferred by a patent or a patent application shall be determined by the claims; nevertheless, the description and drawings shall be used to interpret the claims.42

-[T]he Court shall have regard to the directions contained in the Protocol on the Interpretation of Article 69 of the European Patent Convention and set out in the Second Schedule to this Act.41
+[T]he Court shall have regard to the directions contained in the Protocol on the Interpretation of Article 69 of the European Patent Convention and set out in the Second Schedule to this Act.43

-The Irish courts (both the High Court42 and the Supreme Court43) have approved the approach taken by the UK courts in Kirin-Amgen Inc v.
-Hoechst,44 namely, a purposive construction rather than a purely literal one, giving the language of the claim the meaning that would have been understood by the notional addressee – the person skilled in the art.
+The Irish courts (both the High Court44 and the Supreme Court45) have approved the approach taken by the UK courts in Kirin-Amgen Inc v.
+Hoechst46 – namely a purposive construction rather than a purely literal one, giving the language of the claim the meaning that would have been understood by the notional addressee (the person skilled in the art).

 The Irish courts have not yet had occasion to consider the equivalents section of the EPC Protocol or the reasoning of the UK Supreme Court in Eli Lilly v.
-Actavis45.
+Actavis.47

 iii Defences – statutory exceptions to infringement

-Under the Irish Patents Act, the rights conferred by a patent do not extend to:46
+Under the Patents Act, the rights conferred by a patent do not extend to:48

 - acts done privately for non-commercial purposes;